-In my nearly 20 years of both professional and personal experience in health, fitness and nutrition, I’ve vetted just about every diet plan that exists, from low-carb ketogenic diets to those involving point systems and prepackaged meals.
+In my 20 years of working within the health, wellness and fitness sector, I’ve vetted just about every diet plan that exists, from low-carb, ketogenic diets to very low calorie diets to those involving point systems and prepackaged meals.
 I also spent many years eating a vegan diet before eventually crossing over to more of a lacto-ovo vegetarian style of eating.
 I did all this for the sole purpose of providing honest, unbiased reviews, critiques and recommendations.

 Of the hundreds of different diets out there, the pescatarian eating style is one that I’ve consistently recommended for individuals seeking to lose weight, improve their health, or achieve optimal levels of physical fitness.
 I formerly adopted a pescatarian diet in order to transition from my lacto-ovo vegetarian lifestyle, as this particular eating style is centered on a larger range of nutrient-dense foods rich in “good” carbohydrates, healthy fats, high-quality protein, vitamins and minerals.

 Remarkably, pescatarian diets have widespread appeal among fitness enthusiasts and health-conscious people around the world.
-Due to their unique nutritional composition, these diets can be highly effective in preventing and treating obesity and a number of chronic illnesses.
+Due to their unique nutritional composition, these diets can be highly effective in preventing obesity and a number of chronic conditions.

 Pescatarian diets generally involve abstaining from meat with the exception of fish and seafood.
 The term “pescatarian” is thought to have originated from the word “pesce”, which means fish in Italian.
 Incorporating this word as a prefix for the presumed Latin suffix “tarian” implies that the pescatarian is one who chooses or advocates fish.
 Similar to vegetarians, pescatarians are avid consumers of vegetables, fruits, grains, legumes, nuts and seeds with occasional inclusion of eggs and dairy foods.